Lapsang Souchong

 Unlike traditional Lapsang Souchong, which is made from "leaves", this King grade is made from young tea buds.

 In China, he is marketed using a different name - Golden Brow.
-This tea sometimes sells for more than $100 per packet.
+It is an emerging star and sometimes sells for more than $100 per packet!

-The quality is breathtakingly outstanding.
-He truly deserves a King grade as a Lapsang Souchong tea.
+He truly deserves a King grade as a Lapsang Souchong tea!

 The Maofeng tea is my regular daily tea as it's reflected in the increased quantity I ordered.